tychonievich/graphics/md/text/obsolete.md

 - Engine competition (Unreal Engine, Unity, Gdot, and CryEngine in the lead, *many* others as well)
 - Application competition (far too many to list or tell what's in the lead)

-This diversity of options may seem annoying for someone having to chose between similar-sounding options, but it fosters a rapid growth in technology at all levels.
+This diversity of options may seem annoying for someone having to choose between similar-sounding options, but it fosters a rapid growth in technology at all levels.
 Without competition development tends towards the "safe" options, favoring keeping current customers over attracting new ones.
 But with competition every company has a vested interest in getting something new out that can give them an advantage over others, resulting in a much more rapid pace of development.

 One result of this is that by the time you finish a multi-year development project (or multi-year degree program), odds are that even if you started working with the very latest tech available, something new has come along during the process and it is not longer the latest tech when you're done.